openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 "maintainer."
 The notion of a project maintainer is typical of open-source projects and widely considered a best practice [#maintainer]_.

 The maintainer role is a leadership role that encompasses both technical and community management elements.
 Both dimensions of the role are equally important.
+Maintainers demonstrate their fitness for this role by being part of the Core Contributor program prior to their maintainer nomination.

 All non-deprecated components of the Open edX project must have one or more named maintainers.
 When no such maintainer(s) exist, this will